bruceallday/Homedesk/README.md

 A bunch of conversions put together into little widgets.

 ### HomeDesk Ideas
 All ideas welcome!
-Homedesk is meant to be the data viz or everyday life.
+Homedesk is meant to be the data viz or everyday life!
+Ideas iv had include:
 - Salary / Wages
-- Home outgoings
+- Bills
-- Completely customisable?
+- Personal savings

 ## Contributors
 - @BPouncey